Coaldale, Schuylkill County, Pennsylvania: History

+19th century

 The origins of today's Coaldale have their beginnings in West Penn and Rahn townships.
 Rahn Township was formed from West Penn Township in 1860.
 Initially, the land was developed for its timber tracts, with only a few farms to indicate an attempt at agriculture.
 The beginnings of present-day Coaldale date from 1827, when John Moser and his wife settled there.
 Moser was born on May 24, 1805, in Tamaqua and was the son of Mr. and Mrs. Burkardt Moser, the original settlers of Tamaqua.
 Upon arriving at a site that is present day Coaldale, John Moser built a log cabin on the north side of what was known as the Manila Grove Park.
 Today, the St. Luke's Hospital is located on this site.

 Coaldale (alternatively known in the 19th century as Coal Dale) developed from scattered villages.
 The first dwelling houses (other than Moser's) were erected nearby in 1846 in what was known as Bugtown, located along the main road directly below the current St. Luke's Hospital.
 Houses were then erected in 1848 at old Coal Dale on the Summit Hill road.

 Gearytown was established in 1866.
 That village was named in honor of the then Pennsylvania Governor, John W. Geary.
-Houses in Bull Run were erected in 1864 by the Greenwood Coal Co., run by Charles F. Shoener and William Carter (who purchased the nearby breaker of the same name).
+Houses in Bull Run were erected in 1864 by the Greenwood Coal Co., run by Charles F. Shoener and William Carter, who purchased the nearby breaker of the same name.
 Shortly after the mines began working, the population increased, and many new dwellings were built, practically all by the company.
 New Wales, or New Coal Dale, began later in 1868 or 1869.
 Housing on the line of Schuylkill and Carbon counties were erected beginning in 1870.
 Centerville was located on the south side of Coaldale but was abandoned because of mines located beneath the surface.

 Coal Dale received a post office in 1871, thereby formalizing the name.
 The Greenwood breaker burned down in 1874 and in 1878 the Lehigh Navigation and Coal Co. purchased this property.
 Coaldale was in the midst of the following LC&N mines - Nos.
 4–6, Lansford; Nos.
 8, 9, 12, Coaldale; Nos.
 10 and 15, Greenwood; No. 11, Rahn; and No. 14, Tamaqua.

 Coaldale was historically a coal-mining town, where the entire region was effectively the property of the Lehigh Coal & Navigation Company.
 The mine, the railroads the LC&N put in and a small shirt factory were the main historic industries in Coaldale.
 Because of the adverse topology, the LC&N took several decades to survey and drive a railbed with a negotiable grade from Mauch Chunk through Nesquehoning, along the Nesquehoning ridge to Hometown, and then up the Panther Creek Valley from Tamaqua.